Database connection

 DBWrite

-JavaScript Jitterbit Functions
+JavaScript Jitterbit functions

 For more details on referencing endpoints in scripts, see Endpoints in Jitterbit Script or Endpoints in JavaScript.